halide/Halide/language_bindings/rust/README.md

   Cargo run
 ```

 3.)
-You should now have a slightly blurry picture of a cat in the images/ directory called.
+You should now have a slightly blurry picture of a hummingbird in the images/ directory called.

 ## Generating rustdocs